1. Methodology background

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

 The estimates cover the UK and, where possible, are based on data for England, Scotland, Wales and Northern Ireland.
-Where data are not available for all four countries, the assumption is made that the available data are representative of the UK.
+Where data is not available for all four countries, the assumption is made that the available data are representative of the UK.
 This can happen for quality adjustment, output or inputs data.

 Finally, in instances where the data are available for all four countries of the UK, there may be slight variations in definitions or reporting conventions that introduce additional, largely unquantifiable effects on our estimates.